supabase-community/supabase-by-example/reset-flow/sveltekit/README.md

 npx supabase start
 ```

-Now create an `.env` file inside of the project root with the credentials you were given when you ran `supabase start`.
+Copy `.env.example` file and rename it `.env`.
+Now copy the credentials you were given when you ran `supabase start` into this file.

 Now we can start the project dev server: